-I would like to take this opportunity to thank everyone involved for their contributions toward the profitability of the Group during the past year and we will strive harder to achieve higher goals in the coming year.
+On behalf of the Board, I would like to take this opportunity to thank everyone involved for their contributions toward the improved performance of our Group during the past year and we will strive harder to achieve higher goals in the coming year.
 My appreciation extends to my fellow Directors, customers, business partners and suppliers, bankers, advisors and shareholders for their continuous support.